healthchecks/healthchecks/README.md

     $ ./manage.py prunepings
     ```

-* Remove checks older than 2 hours that are not assigned to users.
-Such
-  checks are by-products of random visitors and robots loading the welcome
-  page and never setting up an account:

-    ```
-    $ ./manage.py prunechecks
-    ```

 * Remove old records of sent notifications.
 For each check, remove
   notifications that are older than the oldest stored ping for same check.